Subject Summary: Part IB Biochemistry and Molecular Biology

 Teaching and Learning Methods

-These include lectures, practical classes and discussions, computer applications, journal clubs and supervisions.
+These include lectures, practical classes and discussions, computer applications, journal clubs, experimental design sessions and supervisions.

 Assessment for this course is through: